inpsyde/composer-asset-compiler/README.md

 At root level, we can define which Composer dependencies we want to process.

-That is done via a configuration object, that resides in the same `extra.composer-asset-compiler` used at package level, but in the root `composer.json`.
+That is done via a configuration object, that resides in **the same `extra.composer-asset-compiler`** **used at package level, but in the root `composer.json`.**

-There are a few top-level root configuration keys:
+There are a few top-level keys that are took into consideration only for root package:

 - `packages` (object, no default)
 - `defaults` (object, no default)